Casco Viejo & the Cathedral

 The museum includes sections on the marine environment and on modern ship building and industry as well.

-| Fresh fish in the window of a shop we passed.
+Fresh fish in the window of a shop we passed.
 The percebe, with the blue background, are barnacles.
 These are dangerous to harvest and, as you can see, much more expensive than the fish.
-Despite my efforts, I have yet to try them. |
+Despite my efforts, I have yet to try them.

 We walked back to the hotel through Parque de Doña Casilda.
-This section of the city is flat, and you can look down a staight vista to see monuments and fountains.
-We admired the playing water in front of the pergola, skirted the duck pond, and continued on our way.
+This section of the city is flat, and you can look down a straight vista to see monuments and fountains.

 We followed the street a block to the north of our outbound walk, past the Iglesia de San Jose de la Montaña.
 This area is not very touristy.
 There are apartments, offices, and shops geared at people living here.
 As usual, it was quite clean.